michael-sumner/go-make-things/content/articles/2017-05-04-why-66ms-when-using-settimeout.md

 - JavaScript
 - Web Performance
 date: '2017-05-04'
+permalink: /why-66ms-when-using-settimeout/
 title: Why 66ms when using setTimeout?
+url: /2017/05/04/why-66ms-when-using-settimeout
 ---

-Yesterday, I wrote about [how to improve event listener performance](/event-listener-performance-with-vanilla-js/) for `scroll` and `resize` events.
+Yesterday, I wrote about [how to improve event listener performance](https://gomakethings.com/event-listener-performance-with-vanilla-js/) for `scroll` and `resize` events.
 [Mark Goodyear asked](https://twitter.com/markgdyr/status/859756434828951553):

 > Any reason for it being 66ms?